Open-Athena/ec2-gha-demo/README.md

 ## What it does

 The workflow in this repo:
-1. Starts an EC2 GPU instance (g6.xlarge with NVIDIA L4)
+1. Starts an EC2 GPU instance (g4dn.xlarge)
 2. Runs various GPU tests:
    - `nvidia-smi` to verify GPU access
    - CUDA compilation test